sethkimmel3/tailgate/README.md

 # tailgate

-Tailgate simplifies adding generative AI components to a static website or client-side of a web app.
-You can use it to create highly custom, engaging AI features for your users.
+Tailgate makes it easy to add generative-AI components to static websites or client-facing web apps.
+You can use it to create highly custom, engaging AI features for your site visitors.

 ### Basic Usage

-Import the javascript library from a CDN:
+Import the javascript library (we'll host a CDN soon):

 ```
 <script src="../tailgate.js"></script>